PragyaChauhan1401/movie-recommender-system-/README.md

-🎬 Movie Recommender System
+# 🎬 Movie Recommender System
 Welcome to the Movie Recommender System project!
 This application suggests movies based on user preferences using machine learning techniques and a simple, interactive web interface.

 📌 Project Overview
 The Movie Recommender System is built using collaborative filtering and content-based filtering methods.
 It leverages Python libraries for data processing and machine learning and uses Streamlit to create a user-friendly web application for personalized recommendations.

  🚀 Features
-  Personalized movie recommendations
+- Personalized movie recommendations

-  Search for movies based on user input
+- Search for movies based on user input

-  Real-time predictions via a web interface
+- Real-time predictions via a web interface

-  Lightweight and easy to deploy
+- Lightweight and easy to deploy

-  Deployed on Heroku (or any cloud platform)
+- Deployed on Render (or any cloud platform)

 🛠️ Tech Stack
   Programming Language: Python

 Libraries:
   Pandas
   NumPy
   Scikit-learn

-  NLTK (if NLP preprocessing is used)
+  NLTK
   Web App Framework: Streamlit
   Deployment: Render (or your chosen cloud service)

 🧠 How It Works
-Data Preprocessing:
+# Data Preprocessing:

-  Cleaning and transforming the movie dataset.
+  1. Cleaning and transforming the movie dataset.

-  Creating feature vectors for movies.
+  2. Creating feature vectors for movies.

-Recommendation Engine:
+# Recommendation Engine:

-  Content-Based Filtering: Suggests movies similar to the one user likes based on movie metadata.
+  1. Content-Based Filtering: Suggests movies similar to the one user likes based on movie metadata.

-  Collaborative Filtering: Suggests movies based on user behavior and similarities between users.
+  2. Collaborative Filtering: Suggests movies based on user behavior and similarities between users.

-Web Application:
+# Web Application:

-  User selects or searches for a movie.
+  1. User selects or searches for a movie.

-  Top similar movies are displayed instantly.
+  2. Top similar movies are displayed instantly.

 🏃‍♀️ Getting Started
 Prerequisites